Camera Tickets

 • Red Lights: The Seattle Police Department uses cameras to enforce stopping at red lights in order to prevent accidents.

 Camera tickets are filed with Seattle Municipal Court.
-Camera tickets are processed like parking tickets and will not appear on your state driving record.
+Camera tickets are processed like parking tickets and will not appear on your state driving record; however, unpaid tickets may cause DOL to place a hold on your vehicle registration.

 View Your Ticket